tabularelf/doc-files/0.1.1/general.md

 |`separation`|real|How many pixels should images be spaced apart.|
 |`identifier`|strimg|Name of the texture page.|

 Constructor, creates a new instance of `Collage` to be used for building texture pages.
-If `identifier` was passed, Collage will assign itself to a global database and can be used with `CollageGet()` to retrieve said Collage instance.

 ### `CollageIsPowerTwo(number)`